levelrin/notes/python/torchrl.md

         # It controls the trade-off between bias and variance in the estimation of advantages.
         # Range: (0, 1].
         # lmbda -> 0 means we are chasing for immediate advantages only (high bias and low variance).
-        # lmbda -> 1 as we prefer on long-term advantages.
+        # lmbda -> 1 as we prefer long-term advantages.
         lmbda=0.95,
         value_network=tensor_dict_module
     )